Skip to main content

 • Music and/or TV options

-Larger bathroom square footage doesn’t necessarily correlate to the level of luxury but, generally speaking, higher end hotels will often offer larger bathrooms than budget hotels.
 In some cases, the star rating of the hotel will have a minimum bathroom size requirement.
 For example, some hotel regulators say that the bathroom must be a minimum of 45 square feet for a hotel to receive a 5 star rating.

-Hotel room types and sizes
+Hotel room sizes based on room types

-Luxury hotel room size
+Deluxe hotel room size

-Average hotel suite size
+Luxury hotel suite size

 The size of luxury suites in hotels can vary significantly — anywhere between 430 and 4000 square feet (roughly 40 – 372 square metres).
-In order to qualify as a hotel suite (and not just a deluxe room), it must have at least two separate rooms.
+In order to qualify as a hotel luxury suite (and not just a deluxe room), it must have at least two separate rooms.

 There are many different types of hotel suites including: